 Hey, Sherlock Holmes, it’s time to do some detective work!
 Before you start out with the content, ponder upon your thesis and gather supporting documents for your paper.
 This is as important as the people in the courtroom, in the sense that a statement means nothing without sufficient evidence.
 Research should not only agree with your arguments but come from reputable and credible sources as well.
 It should also be up to date and relevant to the discussion at hand.

 Consider the readers

-This is an important step to take before you begin writing.
-Think about your readers.
+This is an important step that our writers recommend you to take before you start writing.
 Before you start writing, it is advised to consider the expectations and needs of the readers.
 If there are guidelines for the expository essay, you need to follow them strictly and write accordingly.
 Include everything that might have been expected by your instructor.

 Create a Thesis

 A powerful thesis statement expresses the main argument of the paper.
 It should take a clear stance in the debate/topic and should not be more than two sentences in length.

 - Make sure your thesis is debatable.
 Do not state facts or sentences that have no purpose.
 For example, "Abraham Lincoln was the sixteenth president of the United States," is not an appropriate thesis because it states a fact.

 - Your statement should provide enough details.
 Try to avoid just saying that something is "good" or "effective."
 Instead of these, say what makes something "good" or "effective”.

 Even if you are not familiar with writing an expository essay, you will realize that it is like any other academic paper that seeks for you to display your informed argument about a certain topic.
 This is especially true for the short papers you will experience in examinations, testing you about facts that you should have learned throughout the course.
 Also, it is very helpful to create a graphic organizer for assistance.

 Create an Outline